savedbyawaif/ApproxNOD/README.md

 ## Acknowledgements
 I would like to acknowledge Dr. Jie Han for supervising my project.
 I would also like to acknowledge Erjing Luo for helping me synthesize my Verilog designs.
 I would also like to thank RatkoFri and their repository [MulApprox](https://github.com/RatkoFri/MulApprox), which I used as a basis to code my designs for the MITCHEL and ILM models.

+Note: An acknowledgement of RatkoFri's MulApprox repository was omitted from the original research poster.
+Added May 28, 2024